|WHO IS RASHAAD CARLTON?|

-During the summer of 2013, Rashaad became one of the founding members of a new super group consisting of legendary platinum recording artists Ricky Bell (New Edition, Bel Biv DeVoe), Dalvin DeGrate (Jodeci), and Shazam Conner (H-Town) called ‘Abbey Road’.
+During the summer of 2013, Rashaad became one of the founding members of a new super group consisting of legendary platinum recording artists Ricky Bell (New Edition, Bel Biv DeVoe), Dalvin DeGrate (Jodeci), and Shazam Conner (H-Town) called ‘Abbey Road’ which has since dissolved.

 In 2016, Rashaad recorded a song written by the legendary Quincy Jones and produced by veteran super producer Derek 'DOA' Allen titled, "I Thank Heaven" for the Robert Brookins tribute album, "LEGACY".

-In January 2017, four years after his debut release, Rashaad released a new single titled “Just Stay With Me” on his own record label ShaadieBoy Records.
+In January 2017, four years after his debut release, Rashaad released a new single titled “Just Stay With Me” on his own record label ShaadieBoy Ent.

 Rashaad sites Marvin Gaye, Rachelle Ferrell, Donny Hathaway, Luther Vandross and Whitney Houston as a few of his biggest musical influences.

 |LIVE ARTIST COLLABORATIONS| |AWARDS|